mtwomey/ViveSetRTM/README.md

 setrtm [TARGET NUMBER] [/NR]
 ```

 By default - if SteamVR is running, it will kill it, set the desired RTM, then restart it.
+If it is not running, it will simply set the RTM.

 If you specify */nr* it will only set the RTM and will not check or restart SteamVR.